Religion in Fiji: Myth and legend

 Tired, old, sick, and weary, Lutunasobasoba set foot at Veiseisei and from there the early Fijians settled Fiji and his children were Adi Buisavuli, whose tribe was Bureta, Rokomautu whose tribe was Verata, Malasiga whose tribe was Burebasaga, Tui Nayavu whose tribe was Batiki, and Daunisai whose tribe was Kabara.
 It is believed in this mythology that his children gave rise to all the chiefly lines.

 However, it is said that smoke was already rising before Lutunasobasoba set foot on Viti Levu.
 Villagers of the Province of Ra say that he was a trouble maker and was banished from Nakauvadra along with his people; it's been rumored the story was a fabrication of early missionaries.
-It is also believed there were three migrations, one led by Lutunasobasoba, one by Degei, and another by Ratu,traditionally known to reside in Vereta, along with numerous regional tales within Fiji that are not covered here and still celebrated and spoken of in story, song and dance.
+It is also believed there were three migrations, one led by Lutunasobasoba, one by Degei, and another by Ratu, traditionally known to reside in Vereta, along with numerous regional tales within Fiji that are not covered here and still celebrated and spoken of in story, song and dance.

-These history have an important role in ceremony and social polity, as they are an integral part of various tribes' history and origins.
+These histories have an important role in ceremony and social polity, as they are an integral part of various tribes' history and origins.
 They are often interconnected between one tribe and another across Fiji, such as the Fire walkers of Beqa and the Red prawns of Vatulele, to mention but a few.
 Also, each chiefly title has its own story of origin, like the Tui Lawa or Ocean Chieftain of Malolo and his staff of power and the Gonesau of Ra who was the blessed child of a Fijian Kalou yalo.
 The list goes on, but each, at some turn, find a common point of origin or link to the other.